vitalij555/event-notifier/README.md

 ## Background

-This is event notifier (sometimes called emitter) allowing to notify one or many subscribers about something that just happen.
+This is event notifier (sometimes known as emitter or dispatcher) allowing to notify one or many subscribers with an event that just happen.
 Allows to use variable number of arguments.

-Is thread-safe.
+It is thread-safe.
+This means you can freely rise events from one thread while registering new receivers in another thread.

+Any python object inheriting from or containing notifier can act as event sender and callable object can act as event receiver.

 ## Installation